 The technical specs are only half the battle.
 Many people won’t even place that much importance on them.
 What really makes or breaks a streaming device is the availability of content, apps, and channels.

 The Chromecast Ultra is unique in this regard.
 You don’t install any channels on the device itself.
 Instead, it acts as a bridge between your mobile or laptop and the TV.
 As such, it relies on apps making themselves Chromecast-compatible.
+You can even watch Amazon Prime Video with Chromecast.

 Some apps have a built-in cast button; others require you to cast your entire Android screen.
 Unfortunately, some apps don’t work at all, even with full-screen casting.